dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 [Submit your sitemap to Google](https://www.google.com/webmasters/tools/home?hl=en){:rel='nofollow'} if you already have one.
 I usually submit my sitemap to Webmaster tools of Google, Bing and Yahoo.

 I use [SEO-checkup](https://toolbox.seositecheckup.com/apps/seo-checkup){:rel='nofollow'} to see whether my websites complies with common SEO parameters.
 I found out that I did not have a sitemap by using this app.
-I will write an elaborated post on some useful online tools to optimize your website to make it fast and search engine friendly.
+I will write an elaborated post on some useful on-line tools to optimize your website to make it fast and search engine friendly.

 ## How to create a sitemap for Jekyll blog